Algorithmic aspects of arithmetical structures

-Furthermore an $M$-matrix is non-singular if and only if all of its principal minors are positive.
+We recall that a principal minor of a matrix is the determinant of one of its sub-matrices obtained by eliminating the rows and columns indexed by a same subset.
 Non-singular and singular matrices were studied in~\cite[Chapter 6]{berman1994nonnegative}. $M$-matrices are present in a large variety of mathematical subjects, like numerical analysis, probability, economics, operations research, etc., see~\cite{berman1994nonnegative} and the references therein.
 The next class of $M$-matrices were introduced in~\cite{arithmetical}.

 \begin{Definition} An $M$-matrix $M$ is an almost non-singular $M$-matrix if all of its proper principal minors are positive. \end{Definition}